GiuseppeSerra93/TLCM/readme.md

 In the repository we uploaded a zipped folder (`preprocessed_data.zip`) containing all the necessary data for running the experiments.
 The folder is organized in subfolders divided per category.
 The raw reviews, instead, are publicly available [here](https://jmcauley.ucsd.edu/data/amazon/).
 Please note that we use the 5-core version of these data sets.

 ### Dependencies
 All the dependencies are installed if `pip install -r requirements.txt` is run.

+### Utils
+The python file `utils.py` contains file paths and hyperparameters needed to run all the scripts.
+The list of data sets to evaluate can be changed in this file.

 ### Data preprocessing
 Before training, some data preparation is needed to run the experiments.
 This includes, among others, creating and saving data structures that will be used during the EM step to speed up the computational time.